ValynseeleAlexis/sisyphe-bot/README.md

 # sisyphe-bot
-A simple bot in python for discord
+A simple python bot for discord